kellyshreeve/jingle-bells-jam/README.md

 #### Random Model

 First, a random model was fit as a baseline to find distance and time it would take Santa without data.
-This model chooses the next city randomly (if santa chose off vibes), and calculates the Haversine distance to go along the random route:
+This model chooses the next city randomly (if santa chose off vibes), and calculates the Haversine distance along the random route:

 ![Alt text](<Screenshot 2023-12-14 at 3.12.00 PM.png>)